Skip the primary navigation if you do not want to read it as the next section.

 Skip the main content if you do not want to read it as the next section.

-Psoriatic arthritis (PsA) is a disease where joints around the body become inflamed and sore.
-It can make moving about difficult and painful.
+Psoriatic arthritis (PsA) is a disease where joints around the body become painful, inflamed and sore.
 People who have PsA also have (or will develop) the skin condition psoriasis.
 Stiffness of the joints can also lead to reduced mobility.

 There is much you can do to manage your symptoms.